A gallop with the King

 I was suspicious of the reductionism and rationalism.
-Do not misunderstand.
-I know that our faith, itself a gift, is supported by abundant evidence sufficient for our rational mind.
-Long ago, during and since law school, I studied apologetics and the authenticity of the Scriptures.
-Evidence is abundant.
-However, I know based on those same Scriptures we do not have a faith deduced from rationalistic principles.
+I know our faith is a gift.
+But I also know there is abundant evidence for our rational mind.
+However, based on those same Scriptures, I know we do not have a faith deduced from rationalistic principles.
 Our faith has been revealed and passed down.

 Returning to Holy Communion, something seemed wrong.
-It was as if we were to be careful to understand that nothing was really going on during the Sacraments.
-It was just a picture of some other reality that happened at some other time and in some other place.
+It was as if we were to be careful to understand nothing was really happening during the Sacraments.
+It was just a picture of some other reality that happened at some other time, in some other place.
 I found myself silently praying to receive the Bread and the Wine in the fullest sense in which Jesus meant the words.

 Nagging problems required answers.
 Still I did not suspect the Catholic Church to have the answers.
-It would be some time before the light of Scripture broke through the fog.
-It would happen.
-Above, Saint John the Evangelist tells us so beautifully that the Eternal God took on flesh and blood and dwelt among us.
-I believe C.S.
-Lewis, the Anglican who Roman Catholics and Calvinistic Presbyterians both enigmatically claim as their own, helped me make the connection between the truths of the Incarnation and the way God designed to meet us.
+Above, Saint John the Evangelist wrote that the Eternal God took on flesh and blood and dwelt among us.
+C.S.
+Lewis, the Anglican who Catholics and Calvinists both claim as their own, helped me make an important connection.
+The Incarnation changed everything.
+The corporeal is the way God designed to meet us.
 He meets us in the Sacraments – – in a very real (not merely spiritual) way.
-Our Protestant tradition’s negation of things eternal to the merely spiritual, notwithstanding our Lord’s Incarnation and our own flesh and blood, did not fit.
-Maybe C.S.
-Lewis can slake your thirst as he did mine, awakening the imagination and making the connection:
+Our Protestant tradition’s negation of things eternal to the merely spiritual did not fit.
+Let Lewis slake your thirst, awaken imagination and make the connection:

 Miracles, Chap.
 16, C.S.
 Lewis